 The main reason I stopped using it was my lack of hips.
 Yup true.
 The longer I ran, the more the belt seemed to move it’s way up to around my waist and I just didn’t love that feeling.
 I will vouch for it not bouncing though!

-I recently did a round up of all the running leggings with phone pocket that I’ve tested (including shorts and capris too).
+I recently did a round up of all the running leggings with phone pocket and running shorts with phone pocket that I’ve tested.
 Come race day or on short runs this is my 100% go to.
 Nothing additional on my body, just sliding my phone along side me leg and out the door I go.

 Super nice when I’m doing travel running!

 A few years ago I was sent a couple models of this to try out and again it became another great travel and race day option.
 You can shove a key and credit cards inside, but not much more.

 There are multiple sizes and styles to ensure that it fits you and whatever phone you might have.
 Or if you’d like for it be part of your reflective gear and save another piece of gear that’s an option too.

 In the winter it’s often easier for me to find great running jackets with a phone pocket, but there are indeed shirts for other temperatures that will work.